Constipation in children is a common problem. A constipated child has infrequent bowel movements or hard, dry stools.

 - Weight loss

-- Intestinal protrusion out of the anus (rectal prolapse)
+- Part of the intestine coming out of the anus (rectal prolapse)

 Constipation most commonly occurs when waste or stool moves too slowly through the digestive tract, causing the stool to become hard and dry.